nullpointerexceptionkek/FxGui/README.md

 Very first first first version of CDiscordRP

-This repo is abandonded as the project migrate to https://github.com/nullpointerexceptionkek/CDiscordRP
+This repo is abandoned as the project migrate to https://github.com/nullpointerexceptionkek/CDiscordRP